larissalong/BIllboard-Webscraping-NLP-Classification/README.md

-# BIllboard-Webscraping-NLP-Project
+# Billboard-Webscraping-NLP-Project

 ## Objectives:
-By studying the hot 100 songs on billboard year-end from year 1968 to 2017, we would like to answer the below questions:
+We are a group of music lovers from MS Business Analytics Program 2018.
+By studying the lyrics of hot 100 songs on Billboard year-end from year 1968 to 2017, we would like to answer the below questions:

 1. How did music topics change over time?